 This intersession focuses on the integration of knowledge gained from the Preclinical Sciences subjects with clinical medicine.
-It includes the 13-week Basic Sciences Integration Course (BSIC), and a mandatory National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination (CBSE).
+It includes the 13-week Basic Sciences Integration Course (BSIC), and a National Board of Medical Examiners (NBME) Comprehensive Basic Science Examination (CBSE), and a final course examination.